railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 end of the day to verify that the number of hours of attendance in the company has been properly accounted for.
 The total entered is shown at the bottom right of the list of service hours.

-.. tip:: Hiding service costs
+.. tip:: Hiding Service Costs

-	By default, Open ERP is configured to show the cost of each service when an employee encodes the number of hours per project.
+	By default, OpenERP is configured to show the cost of each service when an employee encodes the number of hours per project.
-	You can modify this field by adding the attribute invisible=True in the timesheet view.
+	You can modify this field by adding the attribute ``invisible=True`` in the timesheet view.

-	(And the way to do that is either to modify the view on the filesystem, or to use the web client to modify the view in the current database.
+	(And the way to do that is either to modify the view on the file system, or to use the web client to modify the view in the current database.
 	For the latter, there is a pale grey :guilabel:`[Customize]` label to the bottom left of each form that gives you access to the :guilabel:`Manage Views` option.
-	If you have sufficient permissions you can edit the XML that defines the current view.)
+	If you have sufficient permissions, you can edit the XML that defines the current view.)

 	The value in the cost field shows employees the cost of their time used in the company, so masking this field might not always be the best option.